CintiaG/Lager-Annotation/README.md

 ---

-This repository contains instructions and scripts to perform _Saccharomyces pastorianus_ annotations; also some tool to evaluate the annotation and more.
+This repository contains instructions and scripts to perform _Saccharomyces pastorianus_ annotations; also some tools to evaluate the annotation and more.